brianpetro/obsidian-task-archiver/README.md

 This might be useful if you want to see what you accomplished in a day:
 ![](metadata-demo.png)

+You can also pull values from the note's front matter.
+Specify a comma separated list of keys in **Front matter keys** setting.
+Use `*` to include all keys.

 ### Additional patterns to detect completed tasks